royedwards/DRDNet/VirtualMachines/Minim/Readme.md

 Now we will add specific software to create the environment that we want.

-Install the Gnome Windowning environment and the gdm3 login manager.

-	# apt-get -y install blah-blah-blah

 Setup NTP so that all of our times are locked together across machines.